riseshia/oneshot_coverage/README.md

 - Pluggable logger interface

 Please notice that it records code executions under the target path(usually, project base path).
-If you have bundle gem path under target path, It will be ignored automatically.
+If you have bundle gem path under target path, It will be ignored by default.

 ## Installation